radialglo/radialglo.github.com/source/_posts/2014-10-27-additional-things-i-learned-from-jquery-source.markdown

 specification.

-The main file of jQuery is [src/jquery.js](https://github.com/jquery/jquery/blob/master/src/jquery.js) and its relevant dependies are listed as the array in the define function.
+The main file of jQuery is [src/jquery.js](https://github.com/jquery/jquery/blob/master/src/jquery.js) and its relevant dependencies are listed as the array in the define function.

-{% codeblock AMD Defintion for jQuery lang:js %}
+{% codeblock AMD Definition for jQuery lang:js %}
 define([
     "./core", // refers to ./core.js
     "./selector", // refers to ./selector.js